Your Educentric Team

 Co-founder and President of the Board

-Reid Whitaker, Ph.D., began his education career with Teach for America as an elementary science teacher and served as a content specialist and principal in Houston Independent School District.
-He later served as associate director for the Center for Education at Rice University, where he created the STEMscopes curriculum.
-He is the founder and senior vice president of research and measurement for Accelerate Learning.
-EdTech Digest named him one of the nation's leading "eduprenuers.
+Dr. Reid Whitaker began his education career with Teach for America as an elementary science teacher and later served as a content specialist and principal in the Houston Independent School District.
+He went on to serve at Rice University's Center for Education, where he created the STEMscopes science curriculum.
+He subsequently grew STEMscopes into one of the

 Dedication, Expertise, and Passion for Education